zdrale/Online-Shop-Capstone/README.md

 # Online-Shop-Capstone
-> This project was created by the design of ZATTIX and has customized content.
+> This project was created by the design of <a href="https://www.behance.net/gallery/24796463/ZATTIX">Mohamad Awad</a> and has customized content.
 The main goal of this project was to follow design of website and show skills by making web site of someones design.

 ![screenshot](Assets/Images/screenshot.png)